eenami/PurrSupport-dApp/README.md

 # 🐈 PurrSupport: Stray Cat Donation Tracker

+PurrSupport is a decentralized application (dApp) built on Stellar that enables transparent, on-chain donations to stray cats in the community.

 ## Overview

-PurrSupport is a decentralized application (dApp) built on Stellar that enables transparent, on-chain donations to stray cats around the community.

 Each cat is assigned a unique ID, and all donations are recorded on-chain using Soroban smart contracts, ensuring full transparency and trust.

 ---

 ## UI Screenshots (DEMO ONLY)
 <img width="1890" height="925" alt="image" src="https://github.com/user-attachments/assets/ae93e8d8-3cd1-45eb-9629-8404e527f64d" />